PlusVanilla/Titanium-Optimized/README.md

 You are welcome to base your modifications on this modpack, which is packaged using Packwiz and hosted on GitHub, so it can be easily forked and modified.

-You should also need to state that this modpack is based on Titanium, which is best linked back to this page.
+You should also need to state that this modpack is based on Titanium Optimized, which is best linked back to this page.

 **Need an example?
-[RE:Vanilla](https://modrinth.com/modpack/revanillaw) is a derivative of Titanium!**
+[RE:Vanilla](https://modrinth.com/modpack/revanillaw) is a derivative of Titanium Optimized!**